edubf22/MARVL-transcripts/README.md

 # MARVL-transcripts
-Work done in trying to process transcripts from Youtube and other paid services
+Process transcripts from Youtube and other paid services (Otter.AI and possibly Fireflies.ai in the future).

 Content:
 - [`raw`](raw): TXT files with transcripts from different sales-related videos.